stripe/stripe-terminal-react-native/README.md

 #### iOS

-- Compatible with apps targeting iOS 10 or above.
+- Compatible with apps targeting iOS 11 or above.

+### Expo support

+This library supports Expo only in [bare workflow](https://docs.expo.dev/bare/exploring-bare-workflow/), wchich means that you need to `eject` your app at first.
+This limitation comes from native modules that `stripe-terminal-react-native` implements.

 ## Stripe Terminal SDK initialization